Classical r-matrices of two and three dimensional Lie super-bialgebras and their Poisson-Lie supergroups: Abstract

 \section{Abstract}

-In this paper classical r-matrices of two and three dimensional Lie super-bialgebras are obtained.
-In this manner, all two and three dimensional coboundary Lie super-bialgebras and their types (triangular, quasi-triangular or factorizable) are classified.
-Then, using the Sklyanin superbracket, the super Poisson structures on the related Poisson-Lie supergroups are obtained.
+We obtain the classical r-matrices of two and three dimensional Lie super-bialgebras.
+We thus classify all two and three dimensional coboundary Lie super-bialgebras and their types (triangular, quasi-triangular, or factorable).
+Using the Sklyanin superbracket, we then obtain the super Poisson structures on the related Poisson-Lie supergroups.